 1.)
-WTE is known to cause health and environmental problems to surrounding communities.
-Incineration (aka burning waste) produces pollutants that persist in waterways, air, and surrounding farms for decades.
+WTE incineration is known to cause health and environmental problems to surrounding communities.
+Burning municipal waste produces pollutants that persist in waterways, air, and surrounding farms for decades.
 The process creates dioxins and furans which are known to cause respiratory and reproductive diseases, birth defects, and cancer.
-WTE will not only harm the already marginalized low-income agricultural communities in Barangay Biao Escuela, Davao, but its toxic by-products may reach our plates through the food chain.
+WTE will not only harm the already marginalized low-income agricultural communities in Barangay Biao Escuela and surrounding barangays in District 1 and 3 of Davao City; its toxic by-products may reach our plates through the food chain.

 The proposed WTE site in Davao is located just 2.2 km from the elementary school, and 550m from a relocation site.
 Its impacts may also reach those living within and beyond the 10-km radius of the facility.
 Our fate may become similar to several cases of pollutant exposure in several parts of the world.